 - 1 teaspoon baking powder

-- 1 large egg, beaten optional
+- 1 large egg

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- Add the milk, maple syrup, vanilla, egg, cinnamon, baking powder, and salt to the bananas and mix until well combined.
-Add in oats and stir just until incorporated and oats are coated.
+- In a large mixing bowl, use a fork to mash the bananas until they are broken down and smooth.
+Add the maple syrup, vanilla, butter/oil, egg, cinnamon, baking powder, and salt to the bananas and mix until well combined.
+Add in the oat mixture and stir just until incorporated and oats are coated.

 - Pour the oatmeal mixture into the prepared pan and bake for 25-30 minutes, until oats are tender and moisture has been absorbed.

 - Serve warm or at room temperature with additional maple syrup and chopped walnuts if desired.